 - Formality: Business Casual

-- Pricing: From $179 [Buy On Amberjack]
+- Pricing: $189 [Buy On Amberjack]

 - Style: Penny Loafer

-- Pricing: $299 [Buy On Ace Marks]
+- Pricing: $324 [Buy On Ace Marks]

 - Style: Tassel Loafer

-- Pricing: $395 [Buy From Maglieriapelle]
+- Pricing: $365 [Buy From Maglieriapelle]

-However, Maglieriapelle is an exception to this rule.
-As a result, its shoes offer exceptional value.
 These tassel loafers are unbelievably stylish and project raw Italian Sprezzatura.
 Nevertheless, they’re made by specialist artisans in a small, independent workshop outside of Istanbul.

-- Style: Venetian Loafer
+- Style: Dress Sneakers

-- Pricing: $275 [Buy On Taft]
+- Pricing: $282 [Buy On Grant Stone]

 - Style: Bit Loafer

-- Pricing: $170 [Buy From Beckett Simonon]
+- Pricing: $175 [Buy From Beckett Simonon]

 * With “BU20” 20% Discount Code

-Another, more outgoing, option by Beckett Simonon is the Beaumont bit loafer.
+Another more outgoing option by Beckett Simonon is the Beaumont bit loafer.
 If you don’t quite have the budget for shoes by Salvatore Ferragamo, consider opting for these instead.

 Again, they’re ethically made in Beckett Simonon’s Colombian factory from Argentinian calfskin.
 Like Ace Marks’ Gregs, they just scream Italian elegance.
-However, you can pick them up for just $170 with our discount code!
+However, you can pick them up for just $175 with our discount code!

 - Style: Brogues

-- Pricing: $345 [Buy Now On Zappos]
+- Pricing: $394.95 [Buy Now On Zappos]

 We absolutely love the Strandmok brogue by Allen Edmonds.
 Whereas most of the shoes above lean towards Continental style, the brogue has a distinctively British character.